system76/docs/content/unexpected-reboots.md

 If moving the plug in the DC-In port on the laptop specifically causes the issue, it's more likely that the DC-In port needs replaced or re-soldered onto the board.

 Both the DC-In port and issues with the mainboard charging circuitry require systems to be brought in for repairs.
-To open a support ticket, visit: [LINK]
+To open a support ticket, visit: [this link](https://system76.com/my-account/support-tickets/new)